 Consent to Let - RBS - Direct Line Requirements

-The purpose of this page to assist property law practitioners on the RBS - Direct Line conveyancing panel where the firm’s borrower client proposes to let out their property.
-Lawyers should still check the CML handbook requirements for RBS - Direct Line.
+All lenders have their own requirements when it comes to consent to let.
+This page sets out to enlighten conveyancing practitioners on the RBS - Direct Line conveyancing panel where the firm’s non-lender client intends to let out their property.
+Lawyers are advised to the CML handbook requirements for RBS - Direct Line.
 The information on this page is not focused on buy-to-let requirements but is limited to situations where the borrower will need consent to let from RBS - Direct Line.

 Need help with "Consent to Let" from RBS - Direct Line?